EduMUNI/reflection-classification/README.md

 # Reflectivity classification

-This repository contains reproducible experiments with classification of reflective types in reflective writings.
+This repository contains reproducible experiments of our article [Applications of deep language models for reflective writings](https://rdcu.be/cUWGY), with experiments using classification of reflective types in reflective writings.

 We hope that the great ease of reproducibility of our results will allow other researchers a head start on further research